connexcs/docs/docs/developers/scriptforge.md

 It is made for scripts and small applications.
 Any larger applications are best executed on external hardware with Scriptforge intermediating it.

-A fair-usage policy applies and your script may not function as expected if there is unecessary resource utilisation or if there are any attempts to break the sandbox.
+A fair-usage policy applies and your script may not function as expected if there is unnecessary resource utilisation or if there are any attempts to break the sandbox.

 It is design to work as FaaS (Functions as a Service) and auto-scaling your application is handled by our redundant infrastructure